hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

 ---

 `hyprctl` is a utility for controlling some parts of the compositor from a CLI or a script.
-If you install with `make install`, or any package, it should automatically be installed.

-To check if `hyprctl` is installed, simply execute it by issuing `hyprctl` in the terminal.

-If it's not, go to the repo root and `/hyprctl`.
-Issue a `make all` and then `sudo cp ./hyprctl /usr/bin`.
+It should automatically be installed along with Hyprland.

 {{< callout type=warning >}}